kubernetes/website/docs/user-journeys/users/application-developer/intermediate.md

 `kubectl` is a command-line tool that allows you to easily read or modify your Kubernetes cluster.
 It provides convenient, short commands for common operations like scaling app instances and getting node info.
 How does kubectl do this?
 It's basically just a user-friendly wrapper for making API requests.
 It's written using [client-go](https://github.com/kubernetes/client-go/#client-go){:target="_blank"}, the Go library for the Kubernetes API.

 To learn about the most commonly used kubectl commands, check out the [kubectl cheatsheet](/docs/reference/kubectl/cheatsheet/){:target="_blank"}.
 It explains topics such as the following:
-* [kubeconfig files](/docs/tasks/access-application-cluster/configure-access-multiple-clusters/){:target="_blank"} - Your kubeconfig file tells kubectl what cluster to talk to, and can reference multiple clusters.
-Using the `kubectl config` subcommands, you can use this to switch between your dev, test, and prod clusters.
+* [kubeconfig files](/docs/tasks/access-application-cluster/configure-access-multiple-clusters/){:target="_blank"} - Your kubeconfig file tells kubectl what cluster to talk to, and can reference multiple clusters (such as dev and prod).
 * [The various output formats available](/docs/reference/kubectl/cheatsheet/#formatting-output){:target="_blank"} - This is useful to know when you are using `kubectl get` to list information about certain API objects.
-As an exercise, you can compare the results of `kubectl get <arguments> -o yaml` and `kubectl describe`.
-Both are ways of getting rich info about your API objects.

 * [The JSONPath output format](/docs/reference/kubectl/jsonpath/){:target="_blank"} - This is related to the output formats above.
 JSONPath is especially useful for parsing specific subfields out of `kubectl get` output (such as the URL of a {% glossary_tooltip text="Service" term_id="service" %}).